 From my podcast interview with Ben, Episode 75:

-[On his years as a body builder:] So, I did it all by eating copious amounts of protein, I mean a lot of protein.
-Like I don’t know how many grams I was at per day, but well above that 200 gram-ish amount where you begin to get like ammonia toxicity and a whole bunch of nitrogenous waste.
+[On his years as a body builder:] I did it all by eating copious amounts of protein.
+I don’t know how many grams I was at per day, but well above that 200 gram amount – where you begin to get ammonia toxicity and a whole bunch of nitrogenous waste.

 I don’t think there is a right diet.
 I think that people need to eat based on what they’re genetically hardwired to eat.
-There are people who are Sub-Saharan African or Southeast Asian.
-Or people with familial hypercholesterolemia, for example, who have very high levels of saturated-fat sensitivity and might produce inflammation or extremely high, high cholesterol or high particle count in response to, let’s say, one of these trendy, high fat, low carb or ketogenic diets.
+There are people who have very high levels of saturated-fat sensitivity and might produce inflammation or extremely high cholesterol or high particle count in response to one of these trendy, high fat, low carb or ketogenic diets.